Engage SDK Watch: Third-party technical integration instructions

 context.registerReceiver(new AppEngageBroadcastReceiver(),

-new IntentFilter(com.google.android.play.engage.service.Intents.ACTION_PUBLISH_CONTINUATION));
+new IntentFilter(com.google.android.engage.service.Intents.ACTION_PUBLISH_CONTINUATION));

 }